On the theory of $q$-characters for quantum affine superalgebras of type $A$: Generalized quantum groups of type

 \end{itemize} Adjoining a central element $c^{\pm1/2}$ to $\mathcal{U}(\epsilon)$, there exists a surjective algebra map $\mathcal{B}:\mathcal{U}^{\mathrm{Dr}}(\epsilon)\rightarrow\mathcal{U}(\epsilon)$ which is also an isomorphism whenever $B:U^{\mathrm{Dr}}(\epsilon)\rightarrow U(\epsilon)$ is so. \end{thm}

-We will call the generators in this presentation the \textit{loop generators}.
-The construction of the surjective algebra map $\mathcal{B}$ is completely parallel with \cite[Section 8]{Y} and summarized in Appendix \ref{sec:GQG-Drinfeld-constr}, focusing on presenting precise definitions and formulas for $\mathcal{U}(\epsilon)$. \begin{rem} We remark that almost all results below do not use the injectivity of $\tau$.
-Specifically, it will be used in triangular decomposition with respect to loop generators (\ref{eq:GQGDr-tri-decomp}) and in the classification of finite-dimensional $\mathcal{U}(\epsilon)$-modules in Section \ref{subsec:classification-irrep}.
-For the other parts of this article, whenever loop generators appear in the statement, it is enough to understand it as an element of $\mathcal{U}(\epsilon)$ defined as the image under $\mathcal{B}$ so that they satisfy the above relations in $\mathcal{U}(\epsilon)$. \end{rem}
+We will call the generators in this presentation (and also in $U^{\mathrm{Dr}}(\epsilon)$) the \textit{loop generators}.
+The construction of the surjective algebra map $\mathcal{B}$ is completely parallel with \cite[Section 8]{Y} and summarized in Appendix \ref{sec:GQG-Drinfeld-constr}, focusing on presenting precise definitions and formulas for $\mathcal{U}(\epsilon)$. \begin{rem} We remark that almost every results below do not rely on the injectivity of $\tau$.
+Specifically, it will be used in triangular decomposition with respect to loop generators (\ref{eq:GQGDr-tri-decomp}) and in the classification of finite-dimensional simple $\mathcal{U}(\epsilon)$-modules in Section \ref{subsec:classification-irrep}.
+For the other parts of this article, whenever loop generators appear in the statement, it is enough to identify them with their images under $\mathcal{B}$ so that they satisfy the above relations in $\mathcal{U}(\epsilon)$. \end{rem}